Horadmard/Tic_Tac_Toe/Readme.md

 # Installing
-you need to get some packages before using this program.
+You need to get some packages before using this program.

 Information send by Clients and Server recieve them, get process, check the turning and position of clicks and get back to clients for drawing part.
 ```